 Student loans can help you pay for college.
 As a source of financial aid, they’ll cover everything from tuition to housing to fees associated with taking classes.
 Student loans may cover all or part of your educational expenses and can be supplemented with other types of financial aid, like scholarships and grants.

 However, unlike scholarships and grants, student loans must be paid back, with interest.
 Failing to pay back your student loans could damage your credit and result in hefty fines, and even wage garnishment.

 There are two types of student loans: federal student loans, which are issued by the U.S. Department of Education, and private student loans, which are issued by private companies.
 Federal student loans tend to have lower interest rates and more generous repayment terms than private loans.

-For loans taken out by the borrower, current federal student loan interest rates are between 5.05% and 7.6%; these rates are set to go down for new borrowers starting July 1, 2019.
+For loans taken out by the borrower, current federal student loan interest rates are between 4.99% and 7.54% for loans taken out between July 1, 2022, and July 1, 2023.
 Private student loans usually have higher interest rates, and, unlike federal student loans, you may have to start paying that interest while you’re still a student.

 There are three types of federal student loans: The Direct Subsidized Loan, the Direct Unsubsidized Loan, and the Direct PLUS Loan.

 These have low, fixed interest rates and the possibility for deferment and even full discharge, which means you may be able to delay payment or even cancel the loan outright because of certain personal circumstances.
 Federal loans are the best choice for most people.

 Depending on your eligibility, you may be able to take out multiple types of federal student loans.

 The Direct Subsidized Loan is a federal student loan offered to students based on their financial need.
 They are only available for undergraduate students.